-The relevant disclosures as applicable under the RBI Master Directions have been made in the Annual Financial Statements for the financial year ended 31st March 2022.
+The relevant disclosures as applicable under the RBI Master Directions have been made in the Annual Financial Statements for the financial year ended 31st March 2023.

-During the financial year under review, no penalties have been imposed on the Company by any
+During the financial year under review, no penalties have been imposed on the Company by any of the regulatory authorities as applicable to the Company.

-40. ACKNOWLEDGEMENTS:
+41. ACKNOWLEDGEMENTS: